Trial Information

 June 28, 2024

 On this date, the Supreme Court ruled that the DOJ had interpreted the charge of “Obstruction of an Official Proceeding” (also known as 1512(c)(2)) too broadly in an attempt to use this felony charge against January 6th defendants.
-(The Supreme Court ruled that this charge has to do with “evidence tampering” – for example, shredding documents – and NOT First Amendment-protected freedom of expression, and the right to peaceably assemble and petition our government).
+The Supreme Court correctly ruled that this charge has to do with “evidence tampering” – for example, shredding documents – and NOT First Amendment-protected freedom of expression, and the right to peaceably assemble and petition our government.

-Therefore, Tom had one felony charge remaining: Tampering with Evidence.
-The bottom line for Tom regarding this charge is this: The DOJ alleges that Tom deleted eleven (11) photos from one Facebook Messenger conversation in an attempt to “hide” these photos from a grand jury investigation Tom knew nothing about.
-(The photos show no violence or any type of “felony” behavior.
-They are selfies, crowd photos, etc. and the ORIGINALS are still on Tom’s phone, which were ALWAYS available to FBI & grand jury investigations).
+The DOJ alleged that Tom deleted eleven (11) photos from one Facebook Messenger conversation with someone never convicted of anything related to January 6 in an attempt to “hide” these photos from a secret grand jury investigation Tom knew nothing about.
+The photos show NO EVIDENCE of felonious behavior (selfies, crowd photos, etc.) and the ORIGINALS are still on Tom’s phone, which were ALWAYS available to the FBI & grand jury investigations.

 Tom’s attorney, Mr. David Fischer, then submitted a motion to the judge (read it here) in Tom’s case to reconsider our Motion for Judgement of Acquittal for Tom’s only remaining J6 charge.